 A discoverable vulnerability-reporting policy, or coordinated disclosure plan, helps ensure that you will be notified of vulnerability reports for your project before they are made public.
 This reduces the risk that subscribers will be exploited by a publicly disclosed vulnerability before the fix is issued and applied, so we need you to let us know how security reports will be handled for your project.

 - By agreeing to lift your package, you agree that you'll follow responsible disclosure practices.

 - If someone reports a vulnerability to you, actually use a responsible disclosure process.

 If your project already has a security policy or you'd like to handle it on your own, just point us to the URL for the policy.
 If you'd prefer, you can use the Tidelift security policy and we'll help coordinate the fix and disclosure.
 We'll walk you through this on the lifter dashboard when you start lifting a package.

-If you're creating your own process, these projects with mature, detailed security policies might be interesting to see how other projects handle security bugs:
+If you're creating your own process, these projects with mature, detailed security policies are a good example to see how other projects handle security bugs:

 Detecting policies on GitHub repositories

 We take advantage of GitHub's community health repository and SECURITY.md file to autodetect if you want to use Tidelift's process, or if you've set up a process already for another package and want to reuse that.

 https://tidelift.com/securityto one of the three files we check (community repo's